Nicole's Story: Dealing with Scoliosis

 By Jennifer Kenny

-1 Caption: X-ray showing a 75 degree angle curve of the spine
+1 Caption: X-ray showing a 75 degree angle curving of the spine

 2 For her ninth grade health class, Nicole had to write a report on a health issue.
 She picked scoliosis, a topic that was close to her heart.
 Why?
 Nicole had been diagnosed with scoliosis when she was ten years old.
 Her pediatrician noticed the curve in her spine at her annual check-up.
 As she sat at her desk, she could still remember that day so clearly.

 3 The doctor had asked Nicole to bend over, keeping her knees straight.
-Then she was asked to reach her fingers to the floor.
+Then she was asked to touch her fingers to the floor.
 Everything seemed routine until Dr. Swanson checked for a curve.
 He found one.
 What a shock that had been to Nicole and her family.
-What a life changing diagnosis that was as well!
+What a life-changing diagnosis that was, as well!

 4 Dr. Swanson sent her for an X-ray to confirm the curve he felt.
 Then she visited a specialist called an orthopedist.
 He decided to watch to see what happened as she grew.